yilboudo/Getting-and-Cleaning-Data/README.md

-Getting and Cleaning Data Course README
+Getting and Cleaning Data Course README.

 This file explains how run_analysi.R script is designed.